Mostafasaead/CarDriverModule/README.md

 You should commit into your local git repository and include the commit history into the final result.

 ## Task 1
- * Write a new Controller for maintaining cars (CRUD).
+ * Write a new Controller for maintaining cars (CRUD). done
    * Decide on your own how the methods should look like.
-   * Entity Car: Should have at least the following characteristics: license_plate, seat_count, convertible, rating, engine_type (electric, gas, ...)
+   * Entity Car: Should have at least the following characteristics: license_plate, seat_count, convertible, rating, engine_type (electric, gas, ...) done
-   * Entity Manufacturer: Decide on your own if you will use a new table or just a string column in the car table.
+   * Entity Manufacturer: Decide on your own if you will use a new table or just a string column in the car table.	done
- * Extend the DriverController to enable drivers to select a car they are driving with.
+ * Extend the DriverController to enable drivers to select a car they are driving with. done
- * Extend the DriverController to enable drivers to deselect a car.
+ * Extend the DriverController to enable drivers to deselect a car.	done
- * Extend the DriverDo to map the selected car to the driver.
+ * Extend the DriverDo to map the selected car to the driver.	done
- * Add example data to resources/data.sql
+ * Add example data to resources/data.sql	done

 ## Task 2
 First come first serve: A car can be selected by exactly one ONLINE Driver.
 If a second driver tries to select a already used car you should throw a CarAlreadyInUseException.
+Done

 ## Task 3
 Make use of the filter pattern to implement an endpoint in the DriverController to get a list of drivers with specific characteristics.
 Reuse the characteristics you implemented in task 1.